Postman's Knock (film)

 Postman's Knock is a 1962 British comedy film directed by Robert Lynn starring Spike Milligan, Barbara Shelley, John Wood and Warren Mitchell.
-The screenplay concerns a country postman who is transferred to London, where he manages to foil a major robbery.
+The screenplay, by John Briley and Jack Trevor Story, concerns a country postman who is transferred to London, where he manages to foil a major robbery.

 According to MGM the film made a loss of $31,000.

 Plot

 Harold Petts is a conscientious village postman who receives a promotion that takes him to London to be trained at London's busiest post office.
 However, after his first day in the big city, he is soon in trouble.

 In the main sorting office, he succeeds in beating the new mail sorting machine at pigeonholing letters for delivery (the machine blows up in the process).
 As a result, he is placed safely out of the way in the parcels department, but sorts parcels at such speed that he puts everyone else in the department out of work.

 This leads him to a meeting with the staff psychiatrist, and then to Jean, an ambitious art student, and the pair find themselves the main suspects in a mail theft ring, with the police and post office officials hot on their heels.